 Looking ahead

-As you set goals for 2025, ask yourself: How much frustration am I willing to tolerate?
-Often, the success of your resolutions hinges not on how motivated or disciplined you are, but on how often you’re willing to endure the discomfort of frustration.
+As we set goals for 2025, it’s worth asking: How much frustration am I willing to tolerate?
+Often, the success of our resolutions hinges not on how motivated or disciplined we are, but on how often we’re willing to endure the discomfort of frustration.

 This year, don’t just resolve to achieve more.
 Resolve to tolerate more.